ocaml-flambda/mopsa-ocaml/README.md

 # MOPSA

 MOPSA stands for *Modular and Open Platform for Static Analysis*.
-It aims at making the development/use of static analyzers less painful.
+It aims at easing the development and use of static analyzers.

 More specifically, MOPSA is a generic framework for building sound static analyzer based on the theory of abstract interpretation.
-It features a modular architecture for supporting different kinds of languages, iterators and abstractions.

-For the moment, MOPSA can analyze only programs written in C and Python.
+MOPSA is independent of language and abstraction choices.
+Developers are free to add arbitrary abstractions (numeric, pointer, memory, etc.) and syntax iterators for new languages.
+Mopsa encourages the development of independent abstractions which can cooperate or be combined to improve precision.

+Mopsa currently support the analysis of Python, C and Python+C programs.

 A [user manual](https://mopsa.gitlab.io/mopsa-analyzer/user-manual/) is available, as well as [example analysis projects](https://gitlab.com/mopsa/benchmarks).